Recruiting, hiring and training

 Once registered as an employer, you can search the register for suitable candidates, view their details and make contact.

-There is a range of options for you to recruit skilled migrant workers.
-They may already be in Australia (as a state-nominated visa holder, working holiday maker or international graduate).
-See Skilled Arrival Services for a register of highly skilled workers with overseas-gained qualifications and skills.
-If you need people with professional, technical and trade backgrounds, there are services to help you find skilled staff on the WorkReady website.
+There is a range of options for recruiting skilled migrant workers.
+They may already be in Australia as a state-nominated visa holder, working holiday-maker or international graduate.
+Skilled Arrival Services has a register of highly skilled workers with overseas-gained qualifications and skills.

-If you need to look offshore to source and recruit overseas skilled workers, local employer visa options are explained on the Immigration SA website.
+If you need to look offshore to recruit overseas skilled workers, local employer visa options are explained on the Immigration SA website.

 Training your staff